RossiniTheRat/coolREADMEGeneratorM9/generatedREADME/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the None license.

 ## Questions

-For questions or comments, please contact test at test.
+For questions or comments, please contact Me at Me@email.com.